Protection and Conservation of the Basic Natural Resources

 And tell them that the water shall be shared between them, (Al-Qamar 54:28)

 And the Prophet (peace be upon him) said: “Muslims are to share in these three things: water, pasture, and fire.”
 (Abu Dawud)

 Extravagance in using water is forbidden; this applies to private use as well as public, and whether the water is scarce or abundant.
-It is related that the Prophet, upon him be blessings and peace, passed by his companion Sa`d, who was washing for prayer, and said:
+It is related that the Prophet (peace be upon him) passed by his companion Sa`d, who was washing for prayer, and said:

 “What is this wastage, O Sa`d?”
 “Is there wastage even in washing for prayer?” asked Sa`d; and he said: “Yes, even if you are by a flowing river!”
 (Ahmad)

 The long experience of Muslim jurists in the allocation of water rights in arid lands has given rise to an outstanding example of the sustainable use of a scarce resource; an example which is of increasing relevance in a world where resources which were once abundant are becoming progressively more scarce.

 This element is no less important than water for the perpetuation and preservation of life.
 Nearly all terrestrial creatures are utterly dependent on the air they breathe.

 The air also has other functions which may be less apparent to man, but which God has created for definite purposes, as we have been made aware of by the Glorious Quran -such as the vitally important role of the winds in pollination.

 And we send the fertilizing winds.
 (Al-Hijr 15:22)